kristen-lee-120/wokingwithdata/README.md

  <!-- Provide an introduction to your dataset, and clearly state the one question your project is centered around.
 Why should readers of your website care about the dataset and your question specifically?
 Report the number of rows in the dataset, the names of the columns that are relevant to your question, and descriptions of those relevant columns. -->

 The recipes and ratings dataset is a dataset that revolves around recipes for food and reviews for how well those recipes did.
 For our project, we are particularly interested in what is the relationship between cooking time and the average rating of recipes.
 Readers of should care about our dataset and questions because they can provide a baseline when choosing a recipe to cook for their next meal.
-Per our given csv files, `interactions` is a dataset with 731927 rows, `recipes` is a dataset with 83782 rows, and the left-merged dataset evaluates to 234429 rows of data.
+Per our given csv files, `interactions` is a dataset with 731927 rows and 5 columns, `recipes` is a dataset with 83782 rows and 13 columns, and the left-merged dataset evaluates to 234429 rows of data and 18 columns.
 The columns that will prove most relevant to our question are `rating` (user-given rating of the recipe) and `minutes` (preparation time of the recipe).
 Using these two columns, we believe we will be able to compile the right information to hopefully answer our data science question.

 The recipe dataset contains these relevant columns: